pineunity/apmec/doc/source/user/enhanced_placement_awareness_usage_guide.rst

 **NOTE**: Consult http://docs.openstack.org/cli-reference/nova.html for latest supported commands.

-Specifying Availability Zone for VDU in VNFD template
+Specifying Availability Zone for VDU in MEAD template
 -----------------------------------------------------

-Find below snippet of VNFD template that specifies the EPA Availability Zone created as part of the VDU properties using **availability_zone** property.
+Find below snippet of MEAD template that specifies the EPA Availability Zone created as part of the VDU properties using **availability_zone** property.

 .. code-block:: yaml